fed-franz/txmex/README.md

   - SYNTAX: 'waitmessagefrom {ID|ADDR}'
 - waitmessageto: wait for a new TM message to a specific source address;
   - SYNTAX: 'waitmessageto ID'

+### Update
+If installed via NPM you can update it by typing `npm update txmex` from the `node_modules` folder of the Bitcore node you're using.

 ## TxMEx protocol details
 Messages are splitted into chunks of 76 bytes, each of which is embedded into a transaction, through the OP_RETURN Script command.